securefederatedai/openfl/docs/running_the_federation_with_gandlf.rst

 Run the Federation with GaNDLF
 ******************************

-This guide will show you how to take an existing GaNDLF experiment to a federated environment.
+This guide will show you how to take an existing model using the [Generally Nuanced Deep Learning Framework (GaNDLF)](https://github.com/mlcommons/GaNDLF) experiment to a federated environment.

 `Aggregator-Based Workflow`_